munderseth/my.jest-puppeteer/README.md

 Refer to `jest-custom-environment.js` for specifics.
 Refer to `jest-custom-global-setup.js` and the global setup requirements.

 Note.
 To force the *Visual Test* suite to fail, go to [testspace-com:demo](https://s2.testspace.com/spaces/145811/specs) and create a new session.
+Also note that the "expect" images have been generated for Linux OS.

 ### Constraints